 Modifying your styles

-Now your styles are in a template you can add new styles as you work and be confident that they will remain with the document.
-To create a style you can format text in the style you want, select the text and then use the create a style option from the gallery drop-down or you can create a style and then use the modify dialogue box to get the format you want.
+Now your styles are in a template you can add new styles as you work and be confident they will stay with the document.
+To create a style you can format text in the style you want, select the text and then use the create a style option from the gallery drop-down.
+Or you can create a style without a text selection and use the modify dialogue box to get the format you want.

 There is a second Automatically Update box, if your styles are really playing up, you should make sure that is also not ticked.
 To find it, you have to add the developer tab to the ribbon and select Document Template, the offending item is on the template tab of the dialogue box.

 What is the style gallery?
-The style gallery is your easy, one stop shop to all things style.
+The style gallery is your easy, one-stop shop for all things style.
 There are a ton of ways of creating, applying and modifying styles, frankly, they are a bit repetitive, complex and ugly.
 So if you want to

 - apply a style to some text, either click the style in the gallery and then type, or select the text and then click the style